humorson2021/Movie-Review-Website/README.md

-# cs5610
+# cs5610 final project
-This is final project of Web Development
+This is final project of Web Development Course
+Topic: Personal Review of Selected Movies
 Group member: Yuze Zhang

-In the client/server directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+## Introduction
+The website bases on selected movies from IMDB TOP-250, I select 30-50 favourite movies and give personal review for them.
+User could look through every webpage in my website and they could give their comments after logging in.

+## Progress
+Iteration 1: Construct the basis of website, connection between frontend and backend is not good and crash for profile/login webpage.

+URL of website on Heroku https://movieofyuze.herokuapp.com/